katieworton/squad-client-utils/README.md

                         The device name (for example, qemu-arm64).
   --build-names BUILD_NAMES [BUILD_NAMES ...]
                         The list of accepted build names (for example, gcc-12-lkftconfig).
 Regex is supported.
+  --suite-name SUITE_NAME
+                        The suite name to grab a reproducer for.
   --debug               Display debug messages.
 ```